Upcoming blood drives in the Attleboro area

-The American Red Cross’ blood supply continues to be tight as the pandemic drags on and the summer season is arriving, which typically means fewer donations.
+The American Red Cross’ blood supply continues to be tight as the pandemic drags on and the summer season, which typically means fewer donations, draws near.

 Those who donate this month will receive a 20-ounce Red Cross aluminum water bottle.